kostasgrevenitis/Codenception.StairwayPatternArchitecture/README.md

 There is an excellent book called
 [**"Adaptive Code: Agile coding with design patterns and SOLID principles (Developer Best Practices) 2nd Edition"**](https://www.amazon.com/Adaptive-Code-principles-Developer-Practices/dp/1509302581), by Gary McLean Hall.

+I am using this book as the basis for this project.

 ## What is Entourage anti-pattern?

 The Entourage anti-pattern in simple Enlgish means that when you invite one, and only one, friend